- Visually Audit the Page

 This list gives me an idea what I should expect to find in the source code of the page.
 The goal is to ensure that all content visible to users is indexable.

-Step 2: Audit HTML
+2. Audit the HTML

 On our example page, related products and ratings and reviews disappear.
 The functionality of swapping product images does not work.